srschreiber/POC-GH-Actions-Issue-Validate/README.md

 ## Troubleshooting

-### VPN + Duo
+### VPN + FIDO

-All VPN endpoints require Duo.
-Our Duo implementation for the VPN is a little bit non-standard and there are a few things that you need to know:
+All VPN endpoints require FIDO/webauthn for 2FA.
+Our FIDO implementation for the VPN is a little bit non-standard and there are a few things that you need to know:

-1. Duo Push is the only method that we support for VPN therefore you must have the Duo app installed and activated.
-2. Duo is only required once every 24 hours for each site you connect to as long as you are connecting from the same IP.
-3. Viscosity has no mechanism to tell you that you need to answer a Duo prompt, so its best to have your mobile device handy when VPNing.
-4. If you fail to answer the Duo prompt within 1 minute of connecting, the VPN server will forcibly disconnect you.
-For viscosity users, this will appear as an "Authentication Failed" message.
+1. It uses the `fido-challenger` service.
+2. Viscosity has no built-in mechanism to challenge for FIDO directly, so it's done as an additional step with username / password authentication.
+3. After you enter your username and LDAP/Okta password, Viscosity will prompt you for a token supplied when you've successfully authenticated with `fido-challenger`.

 ### If something goes wrong during Setup - Try These Steps